 - Extra water: If you are planning on driving in the area, even if you are not getting out of your car, bring extra water with you.
 If you break down, it could literally be a life saver.
 If you are on the back roads, it’s possible that you’ll go for hours (if not more) without seeing a single other person, so having extra water is a must.

 - Camera: The scenery is incredible, so you’ll want to make sure you bring a camera, either on your phone or a dedicated camera.
-For some tips on taking great landscape photos, we like the advice on photography provided by Photojeepers.
 Using your phone is fine, but make sure you take photos in the highest resolution possible so you can make great memories after the trip!

 ADDITIONAL INFORMATION ON CAPITOL REEF NATIONAL PARK FROM JUST GO TRAVEL STUDIOS